Arezzon/Library-Django/README.md

 ## License

 This project is provided as a learning / marathon exercise.
-Add a license as needed.